Indiana mother sentenced to 115 years for poisoning oatmeal, strangling ex-boyfriend

 Kelley had been working from home that day.
 Court records show that the last email Kelley sent was at 1:56 p.m.
 Calls and messages to Kelley after 1:56 p.m. were marked unanswered and unread.
 Kelley’s employer said it was “highly unusual” for Kelley to go dark during this time frame since he was usually active until 5 p.m.

 Littlefield continued to text Kelley after he asked her about the oatmeal.
 She accused him of being on drugs and berated him.
 In a message sent at 1:52 p.m., she said she was tired of him “telling false info about me.”
 This message went unread.
-So too did her message at 4:04 p.m. where Littlefield told him she had stopped by his house a little earlier with their daughter but her knocks at his door went unanswered.
+So too did her message at 4:04 p.m., when Littlefield told him that she had stopped by his house a little earlier with their daughter but her knocks at his door went unanswered.

 Carmel police ended up making a welfare check at Kelley’s home two days later after a different ex-girlfriend became concerned when Kelley failed to pick up their 9-year-old child as previously scheduled.
 Police didn’t enter Kelley’s home nor did they make contact with Kelley on Jan.
 17, however.
 It wasn’t until the following afternoon that Kelley was found when the same ex went to his home and discovered him dead on his couch.

 On Jan.
-20, 2021, the coroner determined Kelley’s manner of death to be asphyxia due to manual strangulation.
+20, 2021, the coroner determined that Kelley had died as a result of asphyxia due to manual strangulation.
 There was also blunt force trauma to his head.

 When Walker was arrested on a warrant in Ohio in March 2021, he told detectives with the Carmel Police Department that he wanted to tell them about Kelley’s death and Littlefield and Runyon’s involvement.